ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 - Inside the Profile there is an option meant for the system administrator to see all users ativity and perform CRUD operations on them
 - In the footer part of the page appears contact info for all users to see

 - The following dependencies were established on delete actions:
   * If a user is deleted it deletes with it: profile, comments, replies, events created by the user, organizations created by the user, votes on events, users mailbox
   * If an organization is deleted it deletes with it: events
   * If an event is deleted it deletes with it: comments, replies

+- For future development of the webpage the remaining controllers will have to be craeted so that create, new, edit, update and destroy actions are available by forum implementation

 #POSTMAN
 Link to postman actions: https://www.getpostman.com/collections/7b8e6dfbfc2501664af7